-The city of Buffalo dedicated over $300 million to redevelop its waterfront, transforming it into a destination for locals and tourists alike, and the result is spectacular.
-Families can rent paddle boats and kayaks to take out onto the water, eat at the waterfront restaurants, and snap selfies with the public art—such as the current Instagram star, “Shark Girl” (a statue of a little girl in a sweet summer dress but with a shark’s head!).
+The city of Buffalo redeveloped its waterfront, transforming it into a destination for locals and tourists alike, and the result is spectacular.
+Families can rent paddle boats and kayaks to take out onto the water, eat at the waterfront restaurants, and snap selfies with the public art—such as current Instagram star, “Shark Girl” (a statue of a little girl in a sweet summer dress but with a shark’s head!).
 Another treasure is the Grain Elevator Light Display.
 Every night at sundown, the facade of this enormous historic structure is illuminated with light shows, paying homage to the city’s industrial heritage while setting the mood with gorgeous lighting for evening guests.
+Stay warm in heated geometric igloos that are sure to light up your night and create the perfect photo on Instagram!
+Don't forget to take a spin on the solar-powered vintage Buffalo Heritage Carousel for just $1!
 Next to the commercial area, families can board three decommissioned naval ships at the Buffalo and Erie County Naval & Military Park, including a WWII missile cruiser, U.S. destroyer, and a submarine.

-Take your family out to a Buffalo Bisons ballgame at Coca-Cola Field where the season and weather are heating up!
-The concession stands serve craft beer for adults and a number of unusual food options in addition to the classics, such as pierogies, pizza logs (a cross between pizza and eggroll—delicious), and gluten-free fare.
-Three select games this year will be peanut-reduced affairs out of love for fans with allergies.
-FYI, if you’re looking for a fun family-bonding activity this Father’s Day, the Bisons will be playing the Rochester Red Wings!
-General admission $9
+Take your family out to a Buffalo Bisons ballgame at Sahlen Field.
+The concession stands serve craft beer for adults and a number of unusual food options in addition to the classics, such as pierogi, pizza logs (a cross between pizza and egg roll—delicious), and gluten-free fare.
+The Bisons’ season begins in April.
+General admission $11

 Take a ride on the water side of Buffalo and see the city from a new angle.
-You and your family can choose from several options aboard the Miss Buffalo II, including the Landmark Cruise which offers a narrated storyline to accompany the sights.
-Then there’s the Buffalo Harbour cruise which takes you through Lake Erie, Niagara River, Buffalo River, and Black Rock Canal and passes Buffalo’s original lighthouse built in 1833.
+You and your family can choose from several options aboard the Miss Buffalo II, including the Landmark Cruise which offers a narrated story line to accompany the sights.
+Then there’s the Buffalo Harbor cruise which takes you through Lake Erie, Niagara River, Buffalo River, and Black Rock Canal and passes Buffalo’s original lighthouse built in 1833.
 The Historic Buffalo River Cruise is their longest-running trip and delves deep into the city’s history.
-You’ll learn from knowledgeable guides about how the city grew and prospered thanks to its waterways and pass by WWII warships and the Buffalo waterfront. $18–$20; children $13; ages 3 and under free
+You’ll learn from knowledgeable guides about how the city grew and prospered thanks to its waterways and pass by WWII warships and the Buffalo waterfront. $19–$22; children $14; ages 3 and under free

 Photographer: Jim Bush Photography

-Any kid who loves storytime can appreciate the magic of seeing stories come to life through the Theatre of Youth’s (TOY) original productions.
+Any kid who loves story time can appreciate the magic of seeing stories come to life through the Theatre of Youth’s (TOY) original productions.
 TOY creates shows for all ages and even offers special shows that are “sensory-friendly,” where the audience is welcome to move around in any way that feels comfortable to them.
 Here’s your chance to share your love of theater with your young ones while also letting the actors deliver feel-good messages about family and friendship via entertainment.
 The actors often come out on stage post-performance to chat with the crowd.
-Their season for plays wraps up by early June but they’ll be offering drama and musical workshops for various age ranges all summer.
+Their season for plays wraps up by mid-May, but they’ll be offering drama classes for various age ranges starting February and throughout the spring.
 Tickets $15–$28

 Whether you’re visiting Buffalo solely for the chicken wings (we don’t judge) or you’re there for other attractions, take advantage of being in the home of this national culinary treasure.
-As of April 2018, you can take a foodie tour of the city by following the Buffalo Wing Trail, making stops at a dozen local favorite wing stops.
+Take a foodie tour of the city by following the Buffalo Wing Trail, making stops at a dozen local favorite wing stops.
 The final selections were chosen by polling more than 86,000 followers on Facebook, before being approved by wing-aficionado and National Buffalo Wing Festival founder Drew Cerza.
 The trail includes options beyond the classic, such as blue cheese wings, hot wings, Sicilian wings, and even peanut butter and jelly wings!
 Prices vary

 This is not a comedy about sports—this is the sport of comedy!
 Come one, come all to this legendary Buffalo performance that turns improv comedy into a competition.
 Two teams go head-to-head to “out-funny” each other in a contest moderated by a referee and scored by votes from the audience.
 This sport even has its own version of fouls—such as inappropriate suggestions—which result in the comedians having to wear a brown paper bag over their heads.
-The comedy matches are family-friendly, though they do offer 18+ shows after hours on certain dates. $3–$12; children/students/seniors $3–$9
+The comedy matches are family-friendly, though they do offer 18+ shows after hours every Saturday night. $3–$12; children/students/seniors $3–$9

 Photographer: Penn Dixie and Staff

 Just a 16-minute drive from Buffalo, something exciting is waiting to be unearthed—literally!
-At Penn Dixie, the country’s largest fossil park, you and your family can explore a whopping 54 acres of land that include nature trails, wetlands, and an enormous quarry rich with real fossils.
+At Penn Dixie (which opens in April), the country’s largest fossil park, you and your family can explore a whopping 54 acres of land that include nature trails, wetlands, and an enormous quarry rich with real fossils.
 Though different areas contain different types, most of the fossils are from Devonian era marine life and have been buried under layers of rock for the past 400 million years.
-The site is so replete with fossils—tens of thousands of them—that you're actually guaranteed to find something.
+The site is so replete with fossils—tens of thousands of them—that you're guaranteed to find something.
 A new area is excavated every spring to keep the options exciting.
 Trained staff can assist in your search, or you can simply dig in, get your hands dirty, and enjoy the thrill of this natural treasure hunt.
-On Saturdays and Sundays, the Center hosts guided collecting tours at regular admission prices. $10; seniors and students with ID $9; children ages 3–17 $7
+On Saturdays and Sundays, the Center hosts guided collecting tours at regular admission prices. $12; seniors, military, and students with ID $11; children ages 3–17 $9